JuniorDark/RustyHearts-Toolkit/README.md

 ## Overview

-**Rusty Hearts Toolkit** is a set of tools designed for editing Rusty Hearts game files and database.
-Whether you're looking to customize characters, manage in-game items, or edit game files, this toolkit offers a variety of features to assist in the process.
+**Rusty Hearts Toolkit** is a set of GUI tools designed for editing Rusty Hearts game files and database.

 ## Preview
 <!-- Include screenshots later here to provide a visual overview of the toolkit. -->